 Although I love my oats, groats, and porridges in the morning, these meals can be a bit too heavy for me during the lightness of the spring and summer seasons.
 I really adore this recipe as it is packed with strengthening protein, yet it doesn’t create the heaviness that can sometimes accompany high protein meals.
-In fact, eating this breakfast scramble leaves me feeling light and energized, while sustaining my appetite for quite a bit.
+In fact, eating this breakfast scramble leaves me feeling light and energized while sustaining my appetite for quite a bit.
 Whether your goal is weight loss or just to eat a bit healthier, this breakfast scramble can be a great addition to your morning routine!

 From an Ayurvedic perspective, this scramble is balanced enough for all three dosha types (Vata, Pitta, Kapha), meaning it can be enjoyed by all!
 This colorful recipe includes a wide array of seasonal vegetables which can be switched up as needed for your personal preference, doshic type, and current season.
 It also contains quinoa and egg whites, both of which are amazing sources of lean protein which is needed for sustaining your appetite and energy throughout the morning.
-Adding in some ghee and Ayurvedic spices is not only tasty, but will aid in proper digestion and absorption of this healthy meal.
-These simple but nutrient dense ingredients will provide you with a wide range of vitamins, minerals, and colorful antioxidants.
-It is naturally gluten-free and can be made grain-free by increasing the amount of veggies and egg whites and omitting the quinoa.
+Adding in some ghee and Ayurvedic spices is not only tasty but will aid in proper digestion and absorption of this healthy meal.
+These simple but nutrient-dense ingredients will provide you with a wide range of vitamins, minerals, and colorful antioxidants.
+It is naturally gluten-free and can be made grain-free by increasing the number of veggies and egg whites and omitting the quinoa.

 Springtime Breakfast Scramble Recipe

 - Serves: 2 (double recipe if needed)

 - Cutting board and knife

 - Sauté or frying pan